azarita1966/download-photos-from-nasa/README.md

 `pip install -r requirements.txt`

-Get your API key at https://api.nasa.gov/ and save in Notepad as NASA_KEY in file .env in the same directory.
+Get your API key at https://api.nasa.gov/ and savi it .env.

-Create a bot and get your token from BotFather in Telegram and save hit as TELEGRAM_BOT_TOKEN in .env.
+Create a bot and get your token from BotFather in Telegram and save it as TELEGRAM_BOT_TOKEN in .env.
 Make your bot an administrator of a channel.

+## Environment variables

+Some of the code will need environment varaibles.
+In order to set them up, save them in Notepad file .env in the same directory.

 `NASA_KEY=c5c5f7977f14e54af...`